 - Electrical – $1,000 to $3,000

-However, these prices are assuming the work will be done by subcontractors, with the homeowner acting as the general contractor.
-If a contractor is hired, they will probably do a lot of the carpentry work themselves.
-Even so, add about 15% for their fee to manage the project.
+However, these prices assume the work will be done by subcontractors, with the homeowner acting as the general contractor.
+If a contractor is hired, they will probably do much carpentry work.
+Add about 15% of their fee to manage the project.

-If the homeowner does this as a DIY project, the cost will lower considerably.
+If the homeowner does this as a DIY project, the cost will be lower considerably.
 While it is hard to estimate how much, construction projects are typically about 60% materials and 40% labor.
-Remodeling jobs, on the other hand, flip those percentages to 40% material and 60% labor, due to the higher labor required for demolition and fitting things into an already existing home.
+Remodeling jobs, on the other hand, flip those percentages to 40% materials and 60% labor due to the higher labor required for demolition and fitting things into an already existing home.

-What this means, is that doing the job yourself not only saves you money on the project, but it will pretty much ensure that 100% of the cost of the project will be recouped, when the home is sold.
-It might even be that there will be some profit, to help compensate for the time required to do the job.
+What this means is that doing the job yourself not only saves you money on the project but will pretty much ensure that 100% of the cost of the project will be recouped when the home is sold.
+There might even be some profit to help compensate for the time required to do the job.

 How Much Does it Add to the Selling Price?

-It’s hard to calculate in advance just how much a finished attic will add to the value of a home.
+It’s hard to calculate in advance just how much a finished attic will add to a home’s value.
 By and large, it works out to about 60% of the cost of finishing it.
-But that figure is based upon a contractor doing it.
-So the percentage actually works out to be higher than 60% if the homeowner does the work themselves.
+But that figure is based on a contractor doing the work.
+So, the percentage works out to be higher than 60% if the homeowner does the work themselves.

-Another way to look at it is to calculate a value based upon the total square footage of the addition.
+Another way to look at it is to calculate a value based on the total square footage of the addition.
 Homes range in value from roughly $50 to $200 per square foot.
-To find what your home would sell for, do a comparison with comparable homes, looking on one of the big real estate sites for homes that are similar size, construction and condition, in the same area.
+To find what your home would sell for and compare it with comparable homes, look on one of the big real estate sites for similar homes in size, construction, and condition in the same area.
 Those home listings will also include a “price per square foot” for the homes.
-Assuming that everything else is similar, then the price per square foot should be about the same.
+Assuming everything else is similar, the price per square foot should be about the same.

 If the average attic finish is 16’ x 17’, that’s 272 square feet.
 At a price per square foot of $100, that adds $27,200 to the value of the home at selling time, at a minimum.
-But it might be even more, if special features are added into the attic finish, like fancy woodwork, built-in cabinetry and another bathroom.
+But it might be even more if special features are added to the attic finish, like fancy woodwork, built-in cabinetry, and another bathroom.

 Ultimately, the value it adds to the home depends on what the buyer is willing to pay for.
 The final price the home sells for is always a negotiated price, with both the buyer and seller having input into the agreement.
-The better the home looks and the better condition it is in, the higher a price it will sell for.
+The better the house looks and its condition, the higher the price it will sell for.